 Already a month in Iran.
 The visa had just been extended, we had just experienced our first sandstorm… In the category “surprise”, we could not do better.
-Actually yes: by opening our mailbox, the same day, we had fallen on the intriguing message of Saba “Go to meet the Bakhtiaris, the last nomads of Iran”.
-Stung by curiosity, we quickly answered her …
+Actually yes: by opening our mailbox, the same day, we had fallen on the intriguing message of Saba “Meet the Bakhtiaris, the last nomads of Iran”.
+Stung by curiosity, we quickly answered her…

 The Bakhtiaris, a nomadic tribe of several families, still roam the mountains of Zagros, Iran, as they migrate twice a year (spring and autumn) with their flocks of goats and sheep.
 Their way of life is today in great danger: political decisions, precariousness and difficulties push more and more nomads to settle down.
 Saba explains to us that one of the possibilities considered to help these nomads economically is the development of eco-tourism.
 Beyond the financial side (which should not replace the first source of income of these nomads, namely farming), we understand that the interest of the tourists brought to Bakhtiaris and their traditions would allow them to give them back trust; to make them more proud, more inclined to perpetuate this particular way of life… Despite our reluctance to be offered a tour against advertising for his agency, his arguments in favor of ethical and responsible tourism seem sincere… We end up accepting the proposed deal (after all, the experience is worth trying!): Make a photo and video report on the Bakhtiaris, in exchange for a tour organized 5 days.